September 3 – September 8, 2017

 - one for People of Color in Oakland, with four weekend workshops and study and practice recommendations between weekends.
 If you are interested in this track, please contact Mutima Imani for an application and more information.

 - an online program open to all aspiring facilitators, with webinars every 3 to 4 weeks, and study and practice recommendations between webinars.
-If you are interested in this track, please contact Constance Washburn for an application and more information.
+The online track will begin in September 2017.*

 - Both programs will come together for a closing weekend in California to unite and work together to build the Work That Reconnects Network.
 (Regional gatherings may be set up as needed for people unable to travel to California.)

-In addition to facilitation skills, the ability to guide others through the Work That Reconnects is enhanced by personal work, knowledge and engagement in social and ecological challenges, working to dismantle the socialization that has lead us to behave in ways that continue oppression, as well as developing one’s skills as a facilitator.
+One’s ability to guide others through the Work That Reconnects is enhanced by one’s own personal work, knowledge of and engagement in social and ecological challenges, working to dismantle the socialization that has lead us to behave in ways that continue oppression, as well as developing one’s skills as a facilitator.
 This course will weave all these dimensions together.

-Perhaps most importantly this program will help build a widening community of facilitators who support each other to do the Work through sharing resources and experiences, as well as helping each other face the difficult times ahead with open hearts and open minds.
+Perhaps most importantly this program will help build a widening community of facilitators who support each other through sharing resources and experiences, as well as helping each other face the difficult times ahead with open hearts and minds.